 I make these when we need something steady that fits into the day without fuss.
 They work for breakfast, a lunchbox, or an afternoon pause.
-On nights when I’m already baking, like when I make this Crescent Roll Veggie Pizza, I’ll often slide these in right after.
+On days when I want a similar make-ahead option, Iโll often bake a batch of these Magic Cookie Bars right alongside them.

 - Uses simple, familiar ingredients